-To better account for differences between the various sub-regions with respect to the linkages between climate change, resources and conflict, and to better develop targeted strategies for preventive action and diplomacy, the German Federal Foreign Office and adelphi have so far focused on two sub-regions: South Asia and South East Asia.
-South East Asia is one of the current focus regions.
+To better account for differences between the various sub-regions with respect to the linkages between climate change, resources and conflict, and to better develop targeted strategies for preventive action and diplomacy, the German Federal Foreign Office and adelphi have in the past focused on different sub-regions.
+Southeast Asia is one of the current focus regions.